homezhan/artoolkit-docs/8_Advanced_Topics/build_artoolkit.md

 ##Post-Compilation Steps

 ###Verifying the Compilation
 ARToolKit includes a variety of examples demonstrating ARToolKit programming techniques.
 After compiling, the executables for these applications can be found in the `bin` directory inside your ARToolKit directory.
 Running the simpleLight example is one of the most straight-forward ways to test that your ARToolKit installation is functioning correctly.
-An explanation of simpleLight, including how to run it, and its source code can be found on the page [ARToolkit Tutorial 1: First Simple ARToolKit Scene][tutorial_1_first_scene].
+An explanation of simpleLight, including how to run it, and its source code can be found on the page [ARToolKit Tutorial 1: First Simple ARToolKit Scene][tutorial_1_first_scene].
 More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Examples][examples].

 #### Windows:
 simpleLite can be opened by double-clicking its icon in the ARToolKit4\\bin directory.
 Alternately, you can run it from the command line: